Back

 Banners

-Advertisers like banners for their low price, so they often buy them.
+Advertisers like banners for their low prices, so they often buy them.
 Thanks to an easy app integration process, banners work well for short-term advertisement campaigns.
 The key thing is to avoid an ad block overlaying the main content: it drives users mad.

 in app advertisement

-Users often ignore bottom page banners
+Users often ignore bottom-page banners

 Native ads

 It is the most discreet type of app advertisement.
-Ad content seamlessly blends in an app fitting its design as much as possible.
+Ad content seamlessly blends into an app fitting its design as much as possible.
 An advertisement looks like a part of the interface, so it’s considered the most informative one.
 Besides, it rarely frustrates users.
-A banner will look like just another item of sale in an online shop and will pretend to be a regular post on a social network.
+A banner will look like just another item of sale in an online shop and pretend to be a regular post on a social network.

 For instance, native ads are often integrated into messengers.
 In our example below, an ad looks like a chat.